thelounge/thelounge.github.io/_guides/znc.md

 ## What is ZNC?
 ZNC is an advanced IRC bouncer, which inevitably begs the question, what's a bouncer?

 Usually an IRC client connects directly to an IRC server.
-An IRC bouncer sits between the client (for example thelounge) and the irc server (for example Freenode).
+An IRC bouncer sits between the client (for example The Lounge) and the irc server (for example Freenode).
 That allows it to add some additional functionality over a direct connection, some examples listed below

 - Attach multiple clients (say a computer, phone, tablet etc.) to the bouncer, all sharing the same nick.